How Did Chris Kattan Break His Neck? ‘DWTS’ Star Won’t Give Details On Injury

 Kattan’s partner told People a broken neck is such a serious injury, so she’s a little scared to push Chris too hard.
 Still, the DWTS pro dancer described Kattan as “fearless.”

 Chris Kattan is best known for his seven seasons on Saturday Night Live, but he’s also considered to be a royal heir in the comedy world.
-In an interview earlier this year with Paste magazine, Kattan revealed that his father, Kip King, was a founding member of the famed improv troupe, the Groundlings.
+In an interview earlier this year with Paste magazine, Kattan revealed that his father, Kip King, was a founding member of famed improv troupe the Groundlings.

 While he’s booked on DWTS for at least another week (the first elimination takes place next Monday, and Kattan’s low score of 17 out of 40 could easily make him the first celeb sent packing), Chris Kattan still headlines comedy shows across the country several times a year.